PotatoJean/TCPDumpProject/README.md

    <p align="center">
 <img src="https://i.imgur.com/wvXs5LB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
-     <p>Wireshark also display the hexadecimal and ASCII format packet content in a human readable format.
+     <p>Wireshark can also displays the hexadecimal and ASCII format packet content in a human readable format.
 We can click on each piece of to display the information behind it.</br></p>
    <p align="center">
 <img src="https://i.imgur.com/MI2aAMT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />